HelmholtzAI-Consultants-Munich/Prompt-Engineering-LLMs-Workshop/writing/4_Getting_Structured_Output.md

 Below are sample reviews for healthcare providers.
 With the help of an LLM, reformat these reviews into a structured format, such as Markdown, JSON, XML, or any other format suitable for a downstream application.
 Think about an application in your daily work, where the structured output can be helpful.
 E.g., integration with analytics tools, databases, creating user-friendly visualizations on websites, etc.

-### Hints
-- The template pattern can help you define the structure of the output
-- The tail generation pattern can also be helpful

 ### Text